AdobeDocs/marketo.en/help/marketo/getting-started/inheriting-a-marketo-instance/new-inherit-doc-1.md

   </tr>
   <tr>
    <td>Communication Limits</td>
-   <td><li>Are there limits in place?
+   <td><li>Are there <a href="/help/marketo/product-docs/administration/email-setup/enable-communication-limits.md" target="_blank">communication limits</a> in place?
 Does your business have policies where communication limits might be necessary?</li>
-<li>Adobe recommends limiting your communication to 1 per day and 3 per 7 days, with non-operational emails blocked.</li></td>
+<li>Adobe recommends limiting your communication to 1 per day and 3 per 7 days, with <b>non</b>-<a href="/help/marketo/product-docs/email-marketing/general/functions-in-the-editor/make-an-email-operational.md" target="_blank">operational</a> emails blocked.</li></td>
    <td>3</td>
   </tr>
  </tbody>